MTG/musav-dataset/README.md

 ## Structure

 Read the [ISMIR 2022 publication](#citing-the-dataset) for more details about the dataset creation and annotation process.
+You can also check our [ISMIR 2022 presentation materials](https://ismir2022program.ismir.net/poster_286.html) (poster, video).

 ### Data in [`data`](https://github.com/MTG/musav-dataset/tree/dev/data)